 You’ll need to register every investment with the Central Bank of Brazil.

 If you’re interested in learning more about setting up a new company or a foreign branch in Brazil, get in contact with one of our local specialists.
 Biz Latin Hub has extensive experience in assisting foreign companies to do business in Brazil and our professional and experienced legal team can provide you with a range of professional services tailored to your business needs!
-Please contact our CEO, Craig Dempsey at [email protected] for more information.
+Please contact us now for more information.

 If you are thinking of incorporating a company in Latin America, learn how our market entry and back-office services can be useful for successful operations in the Latin American region.